 Adult Children overreact to changes that they have no control over.
 Being in control is very important to them.
 They want others to be controlled and to do things right.
 Change in any schedule is difficult for them.
 They become irritable, easily upset when things are not right, and over-react to even minor changes.

 The young child of the dysfunctional family was not in control.
 To survive, they needed to turn that around.
 They needed to take charge of their environment.
 The Adult Child learns to trust her/himself more than anyone else when it is impossible to rely on somebody’s else’s judgement.
 As a result they are often accused of being controlling, rigid, and lacking in spontaneity.
 It comes from the fear of not being in charge/control, if a change is made, abruptly, quickly, without being able to participate in it.

 Depression and Self Image

-Adult Children have never grieved their lost childhood since they had to grow up too fast.
-They were the children who looked and acted like little adults even when they were very small children.
+Adult Children have never grieved their “lost childhood.”
+They had to grow up too fast.
+They were the children who looked and acted like “little adults” even when they were very small children.

 Adult Children feel that they are different from other people and just don’t quite fit in.
 They have difficulty relaxing with others.
 They assume that everyone else feels comfortable and they are the only ones who feel awkward.
 They simply did not have the opportunities or time to develop social skills necessary to feel comfortable or part of a group.
 It is hard for Adult Children to believe that they can be accepted for who they are, and that the acceptance does not have to be earned.
 Feeling different and somewhat isolated is part of their makeup.